HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise and information.

-Create Hubs that Will Stand the Test of Time
+How to Create Articles That Will Stand the Test of Time

-Beyond creating the best article on the web around your topic, certain conditions need to be in place for your Hub to be successful over time.
-One of the great things about HubPages is that if you've created an excellent piece of content, you have the opportunity to earn from that Hub as long as you are seeing traffic.
+Beyond creating the best article on the web for your topic, there's more you can do to make sure that your article is successful over time.
+One of the great things about HubPages is that, if you've created an excellent piece of content, you have the opportunity to earn from that article as long as you keep seeing traffic.

 To increase your chances of seeing traffic over time, we have a few recommendations:

 - Write about topics that are evergreen.

 - Be on the cutting edge and be the first to write on a new concept